AndrewCLeonard/mongodbEssentials/tutorial_notes.md

     -   `db.oplog.rs.find( { "o.msg": { $ne: "periodic noop" } }).sort( {$natural: -1 } ).limit(1).pretty()`
 -   increase the log level
     -   `db.getLogComponents()`
-    -   `db.adminCommond({ setParameter: 1, LogLevel: 2 })` this would make LogLevel more verbose.
+    -   `db.adminCommand({ setParameter: 1, LogLevel: 2 })` this would make LogLevel more verbose.
 Don't keep it on high level, this will slow things down
 -   Go to Stack Overflow and say a prayer

 # 3. Working with MongoDB